eellak/gsoc2019-diyrobot/README.md

 There is still a lot work that may be done, in order the Proteas robot to be a direct competitive to any commercial alternative on education robotics and I believe, with the support of the Open Source community, that goal can be reached.
 Feel free, to contribute and participate on that project, any suggestion and improvement are welcomed.

-Some thoughts for future expansion:
+Some thoughts for future work:

 1. Support of analogue sensors
 2. More 3D printed components